ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 __NOTE__:

-When you encounter any issues in the middle of the tests, such as an unacceptable failure reported by beaker, “[   FAIL   ]”, the script might not exit out but go to the next command or test.
-You could use Ctrl + C to stop the script and try to fix the issue or just restart the script.
+When you encounter any issues in the middle of the tests, such as an unacceptable failure like above FAIL examples, the script might not exit out but go to the next command or test.
+You could use Ctrl + C to stop the script and try to fix the issue then restart the script.
 The test script has the ability of cleaning up the environment, such as virsh undefine guest, restart service, etc.

-Please note that the script will disable VF at some point during the tests, so if VF was enabled prior to one round of tests, before restarting the test script, VF still needs to be enabled manually (except kernel based tests).
-Use command “ip link show <test NIC>” to check if VF was enabled, if not, enable them by below commands again.
+Please note that the script will disable VF at some point during the tests, so if you believe you had enabled VF for previous tests, it might need to be enabled manually again (except kernel based tests).
+Use command “ip link show <test NIC>” to check, to enable VF by below commands if needed.
 ```
   #echo 1 > /sys/bus/pci/devices/<pciid of test NIC1>/sriov_numvfs
   #echo 1 > /sys/bus/pci/devices/<pciid of test NIC2>/sriov_numvfs
 ```
-And disable VF spoof checking.
+And then again disable VF spoof checking.
  ```
   #ip link set <test NIC1> vf 0 spoofchk off
   #ip link set <test NIC2> vf 0 spoofchk off